eficode-academy/istio-katas/02-deployment-patterns.md

 > Again, notice the indentation. `name-v3` will only be hit if the header
 > match is true.
 The other two routes are evaluated top down.

+> ❗ If you just did the blue/green exercise,
+> make sure your routes to `name-v1` and `name-v2` are like above.

 ```console
 kubectl apply -f 02-deployment-patterns/start/name-vs.yaml